Rahul2k/Image-Captioning/README.md

 # Image-Captioning

-The main idea behind this project is to use LSTM layers and do a process analogous to sentiment analysis (Markov Chains), on images.
+The main idea behind this project is to use LSTM layers and do a process analogous to Markov Chain to generate words given a previous string and image context vector.
-This project is based on my basic understanding of LSTM and sentiment analysis and articles read on medium.com along with my machine learning course at Coding Blocks.
+This project is based on my basic understanding of LSTM, computer vision and sentiment analysis and articles read on medium.com along with my machine learning course at Coding Blocks.

 ### Dependencies :
   1. Keras